 February 28 - March 1, 2017

-The Richardson Chamber of Commerce Public Affairs Committee invites you to join them in Austin for Richardson Telecom Corridor® Legislative Day on Feb.
+The Richardson Chamber of Commerce Public Affairs Committee, together with our partner organization Tech Titans, visited the capitol for Richardson Telecom Corridor® Legislative Day on Feb.
 28th and March 1.
 Legislative Day provides participants the opportunity to visit the state capitol and better understand the legislative process.
-Individuals will have the opportunity to network with community leaders, hear from our local representatives and key state officials, attend committee hearings and visit various legislators.
-Whether you are heavily involved in politics or just have a basic understanding, Legislative Day is a great opportunity to represent our community in Austin.
+Delegates had the opportunity to network with community leaders, hear from our local representatives and key state officials, attend committee hearings and visit various legislators.
+The Richardson Chamber's next Legislative Day will be during the next state legislative session in 2019.

 2015 Richardson Telecom Corridor Legislative Day